biobakery/maaslin/README.md

 `maaslin/src` directory type `./Maaslin.R -h`.

 An additional input file (the args file) can be used to apply commandline arguments to a MaAsLin run.
-This is useful when using MaAsLin as an automated pipeline (using SflE) and is a way to document what commandline are used for different projects.
+This is a way to document what commandline args are used for different projects.
 The args file should be named the same as the *.pcl file except using the extension .args .
 This file should be placed in the `maaslin/input` directory with the other matching project input files.
 In this file please have one line